cheng-chun-yuan/TaskVault_AI/README.md

 - **Self Protocol**: Deploys a decentralized identity registry on Ethereum (SubmissionRegistry) to store verification requirements.
 Each chain can have different verification configurations.

-### 🤖 AI Evaluation Layer (ELIZA OS)
+### 🤖 AI Evaluation Layer

-- **NLP Pipeline**: Built with the ElizaOS Framework, integrating with a Twitter scraper to monitor submissions and respond with instant rewards.
+- **Multi-Protocol Support**: Flexible architecture supporting various agent frameworks and protocols.
+Developers can integrate their preferred AI agents or customize pre-built solutions.

+- **Agent Configuration**: Projects can define custom agent properties including evaluation criteria, scoring weights, and validation rules to match their specific requirements.

 - **StyleHash Configuration**: Projects can set their stylehash on-chain to guide the AI agent's evaluation criteria, ensuring privacy and diverse judgment aspects.

+- **NLP Pipeline**: Integration capabilities with Twitter scrapers and social media monitoring tools to track submissions and trigger instant rewards.

 ### 🧱 Blockchain & Smart Contracts